dcfwight/Portfolio-site/README.md

 - Stylesheets, basic file organisation

 ## Usage
-Launch the index.html in a browser
+Launch the index.html in a browser of your choice.

 ### To-Dos
 - Add favicon